-What is the Shared Houses network?
+What is Sdílené domy (Shared Houses) network?
 Basically, it is a network of houses providing its residents affordable and community‑based accommodation in collective ownership.

 It is quite expensive to buy an apartment building in Prague, or somewhere else for that matter.
 What is crucial is the fact that it is financially more convenient to buy the whole apartment building than to buy individual apartments.
-We will fund the purchase from multiple resources.
-The main source will be a mortgage provided a bank and secured by the purchased building.
-The rest of funds will be provided by direct loans both from residents and individuals supporting the project.
-Both will be paid back from the collected rent.
+We fund the purchase from several sources.
+The main source (70% of the property price) is a loan from the German foundation Umverteilen!
+Other sources are direct loans from the residents of the house and from specific people who actively support our project.
+Both will be gradually repaid from the rents paid by the residents of the house.
+The money returned to the Umverteilen! foundation will be used to fund other meaningful projects around the world.

 Similar systems work in several countries.
 Mietshäusersyndikat (Apartment House Syndicate) in neighbouring Germany is by far the most advanced.
 It is an alliance of more than 120 apartment houses.
 A relatively recent network established in Austria, Habitat, with two housing projects in nearby Linz and in Salzburg, is also our great inspiration.